 The program will be capped by the auction of the original pencil artwork “Concerned Mothers” by renowned Western artist, Brian Asher, Snyder, Texas.
 Proceeds will benefit the Angus Foundation’s education, youth and research initiatives.

 Make sure your name is on the guest list for the 2016 Supporter Recognition Event by making a gift of $250 or more by Sept.
 30 online by Visa® or MasterCard®.
 Visit www.angusfoundation.org and click “Donate Online” on the home page.
 Gifts can also be mailed to the Angus Foundation, 3201 Frederick Ave., St. Joseph, MO 64506.

 Established as a 501(c)(3) organization in 1980, the Angus Foundation remains focused on its mission to support Angus education, youth and research.
 The organization has presented more than $2.4 million in youth scholarships since 1998, and has also invested more than $1 million in beef cattle research throughout the past decade.

 For more information, contact the Angus Foundation at 816-383-5100 or visit www.angusfoundation.org.

 ANGUS MEANS BUSINESS.
-The American Angus Association® is the nation’s largest beef breed organization, serving nearly 25,000 members across the United States and Canada.
+The American Angus Association® is the nation’s largest beef breed organization, serving more than 25,000 members across the United States and Canada.
 It provides programs and services to farmers, ranchers and others who rely on the power of Angus to produce quality genetics for the beef industry and quality beef for consumers.

 For more information about Angus cattle and the American Angus Association’s programs and services, visit www.angus.org.